Allitter/final-task-hr/Readme.md

 ## The working app can be found on [heroku](https://hr-final.herokuapp.com/)
 ### logins are:
     1. "admin" for administrator
-    2. "hrr" for employee (hr)
+    2. "employee" for employee (hr)
-    3. "den" for job seeker
+    3. "user" for job seeker
 the password is "11111111"